PaulaBarteau/data-migration/NMMNH/NMMNH_Paleo_Locality_Model.markdown

 There is not a tool for bulkloading localities.
 Using the terms included in a locality, a [template](https://github.com/ArctosDB/data-migration/blob/master/Templates/LOCALITY_BULKLOAD.csv) was created that would allow for bulkloading.
 Once the data was entered into the template, it was saved as a CSV and sent to the Arctos DBA for upload.

+### Encumbering Named Localities and Related Collecting Events

+To facilitate encumbering an entire locality and its related collecting events, a new [GEOLOGY_ATTRIBUTE](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTGEOLOGY_ATTRIBUTE) "access" with the value "private" was created.
+Assigning the private (access) GEOLOGY_ATTRIBUTE to any locality hides the locality and any related events from public view in any specimen record using the locality as well as the [Places search](http://arctos.database.museum/showLocality.cfm).
+We added the private (access) GEOLOGY_ATTRIBUTE to all named localities to create a "research locality" that is only available to Arctos users assigned access to the NMMNH:Paleo collection.

 ## Bulkloading Named Collecting Events

 There is not a tool for bulkloading collecting events.
 Using the terms included in a collecting event, a [template](https://github.com/ArctosDB/data-migration/blob/master/Templates/COLL_EVENT_BULKLOAD.csv) was created that would allow for bulkloading.
-The locality information for each event was selected by using the LOCALITY_NICKNAME field.
+The locality information for each event was selected using the appropriate locality name in the LOCALITY_NICKNAME field.
 Once the data was entered into the template, it was saved as a CSV and sent to the Arctos DBA for upload.

 ## Bulkloading Object Records